human-ai-lab/TTSDS-ID-JP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a framework for **Indonesian Folklore Storytelling in Japanese using Text-to-Speech Technology**.
+This project **Indonesian Folklore Storytelling in Japanese using Text-to-Speech Technology** proposes an integrated framework for cross-lingual folklore preservation by automating the conversion of Indonesian folk narratives into Japanese speech.
+The system combines machine translation and text-to-speech (TTS) synthesis: Google Translate converts Indonesian text into Japanese, and a fine-tuned Style-Bert-VITS2 model generates high-quality, expressive speech.
 The models in this project were fine-tuned on a dataset sourced from the YouTube channel of the virtual YouTuber (VTuber) [Suo Sango](https://www.youtube.com/@SuoSango).

 This work is intended for use within the private research community of the Human-AI Interaction Laboratory at Nara Institute of Science and Technology University (NAIST).